martydill/x86os/README.md

 ![Screenshot](/screenshot.png "Screenshot")

 Setup:
--Install gcc
+* Install gcc
--Install nasm (sudo apt-get install nasm)
+* Install nasm (sudo apt-get install nasm)
--Install bochs (sudo apt-get install bochs bochs-x) (you may also have to install bochs-sdl and change display_library in your bochs config file from x to sdl) -Run 'make' to compile.
+* Install bochs (sudo apt-get install bochs bochs-x) (you may also have to install bochs-sdl and change display_library in your bochs config file from x to sdl)
+* Run 'make' to compile.
--Run ./update as root to mount the flopy image as a loopback device, copy the newly built kernel to it, and unmount the floppy image.
+* Run ./update as root to mount the flopy image as a loopback device, copy the newly built kernel to it, and unmount the floppy image.
--Run bochs!
+* Run bochs!

 Using the included config file, bochs will dump serial output to a file called serial.txt.
 You can monitor its contents with the command 'tail -f serial.txt'